 Some of the causes of conductive hearing loss include:

 A build-up of wax or fluid in the ear can cause hearing loss.
-This can be a symptom of an ear infection, or it may just be an accumulation of hard ear wax.
-Ear drops can be used to soften and loosen ear wax, and if this doesn't work your GP can use a pressurised flow of water.
+This can be a symptom of an ear infection, or it may just be an accumulation of hard earwax.
+Ear drops can be used to soften and loosen earwax.
+If this doesn't work, contact your local Amplifon store to discuss the best options.
+At Amplifon, many of our clinics offer wax removal using microsuction.
 If you need any advice and support, our Audiologists are only a phone call away.

 This can be caused by an infection in the middle ear, a severe blow to the ear or damage caused by a foreign body (e.g a cotton swab used to clean the ear).
 As a result earache or discomfort and loss of hearing could be the cause.
 The eardrum has great healing abilities and can often heal itself within a few months, but if pain persists for more than two days, we recommend making an appointment to see your doctor.